Google Search Console: How to use it to help SEO?

 If you’re looking for an agency to support website performance, think3 can maintain your website for you.
-We use methods such as monitoring analytics, implement functionality testing and more to improve SEO.
+We use methods such as monitoring analytics, implementing functionality testing, and more to improve SEO.

 Find out more about our website support and maintenance services at the link.